amita-shukla/blog-1/content/posts/2021-04-28--understanding-type-subtypes-variance/index.md

 ---
-title: SubTying & Variance
+title: Understanding Types, Subtypes and Type Variance
 tags: ["PROGRAMMING", "SCALA"]
-cover: meme.jpg
 author: Amita Shukla
 ---

+Most of us when we just start with programming, get confused with concepts of types, subtypes, inheritance, etc. But just as with the process of learning any language this all starts to come naturally to us, we grow up to casually use subtyping wherever we want in a program, infact, it becomes almost unimaginable to code without these.

-While we frequently and casually use subtyping while designing a program.
-Subtyping happens when we build one type out of another.
-Infact, it is almost unimaginable to code without using the power to build new things on top of other things.
-In this post, we take subtyping a level further and understand how the assignment and substitution capabilities of our types affects our code behaviour (and subsequently ours).
+Subtyping is nothing but writing one type in terms of another.
+Only when I started exploring other languages I realized that there are deeper theories to it, and may be I do not understand subtypes to the extent I thought I did.
+I am writing this post in order to pass on this programming existential crisis to my fellow readers (but also attempting to develop an understanding along the way).
+We take subtyping a level further and understand how the assignment and substitution behaviour of our types affects our code behaviour (and subsequently ours).

 Let's begin with an example.
 Let's say we have a class `Animal`.
-It can `speak`, `eat` and `describe` itself.
+It can `speak` and `eat`.

 ```scala
 class Animal(val name: String){